eesmer/DebianDC/docs/Management_of_FSMO_Roles.md

 This role must be operational in order to have more than one domain in the forest area and to carry out trust operations.<br>

 ### Infrastructure Master
+The DC machine that holds this role is responsible for SID changes of domain objects and the object's "Distinguished Names" definition.<br>
+In cases where changes are required in these definitions of the object, this DC machine makes the necessary update.<br>

 ### Domain DNS Master
 ### Forest DNS Master